DKensin/stm32/README.md

 # stm32
-Self-studying about STM32 family using STM32CubeIDE without CubeMX
+Self-studying about the STM32 family using STM32CubeIDE from scratch